 200 Introduction to CTS I Introduction to research in Clinical & Translational Science (CTS) with a laboratory focusing on human subjects research in Emergency Medical Services (EMS).
-Prerequisite: Junior status or instructor permission.
-Cross-listed with CTS 200.
+Pre-requisite: Junior status or instructor permission; completion of mandatory hospital training at least one month before semester.
 Credits: 3